raygon-renderer/raygon/README.md

 Raygon features a lightweight virtual machine for arbitrary material shader evaluation, allowing for complex procedural materials easily on-par with Blender Cycles, and vastly outclassing other industry renderers.

 The functionality provided and already implemented is based mostly on Cycles and Unreal Engine 4's material nodes.
 This includes a variety of unary and binary operators, transformations, vector utilities, color utilities, random number sampling, texture sampling, and color ramps.
-It's incrediibly easy to add even more as necessary.
+It's incredibly easy to add even more as necessary.

 Furthermore, it includes a small but effective peephole optimizer for optimizing material programs.
 Non-trivial materials such as the color ramp example on the Buddha statue typically run in around 120 nanoseconds.